-Section A: Driver Qualifications
+Section A: DRIVER QUALIFICATIONS

-Any employee who meets the following qualifications prior to their use or request for use of a State of Georgia vehicle, their personal vehicle or a vehicle rented or leased on behalf of DHS shall be considered a "Qualified Driver":
+Employees who meet the following qualifications prior to their use or request for use of a State of Georgia vehicle, a vehicle rented or leased or their personal vehicle to conduct DHS business shall be considered a "Qualified Driver":

 - 1. Has a valid state-issued driver's license in their possession while operating a vehicle for state business purposes on behalf of DHS; - 2.
-Completes the Motor Vehicle Use Program Driver Acknowledgement Form. - a.
-Employees must complete a new form every twelve (12) months or more frequently, if determined reasonable and necessary by the employee's supervisor. - b.
-Supervisors shall provide the original completed form to the Office of Human Resources and maintain a copy for their records.
+Completes the Motor Vehicle Use Driver Acknowledgement Form (Attachment #1). - a.
+Employees must complete the form upon hire and a new form when determined reasonable and necessary by the employee's supervisor. - b.
+Supervisors shall provide the original completed form and any newly completed forms to the Office of Human Resources (OHR) and maintain a copy for their records.

-Section B: Driver Disqualifications
+Section B: DRIVER REPORTING